naserr/rfm-growth-engine/README.md

 Built with **Python** and **Streamlit**, this application automates the **RFM (Recency, Frequency, Monetary)** analysis process, allowing businesses to segment their customer base dynamically and identify "Champions", "Loyal Customers", and those "At Risk" of churning.

+## ⚡ Development Velocity (The "Why")

+In traditional setups, implementing an interactive RFM dashboard with dynamic weighting usually requires:
+1. Data Engineering teams to build pipelines.
+2. BI Analysts to visualize in Tableau/PowerBI (4-8 weeks).

+**This Project's Approach:**
+Adopting a **"Vibecoding" (AI-First)** methodology, this full-stack application was prototyped, debugged, and deployed in **under 48 hours**.
+It demonstrates how a **Technical Growth Engineer** can bypass technical bottlenecks to deliver immediate business value (Customer Segmentation & Churn Analysis) without waiting for heavy IT resources.

 ## **🌟 Key Features**

 * **Dynamic Weighting Strategy:** Unlike static RFM tools, this engine allows users to adjust the importance of Recency, Frequency, and Monetary value (0-10 scale) to fit specific business models (e.g., High-ticket vs. FMCG).